The Evans Family

 DEATHS:

-Feb 25 at Bangalore Charlotte Massie widow of Lieut C Kensington 14th
+Feb 25 at Bangalore Charlotte Massie widow of Lieut C Kensington 14th MNI

 Christopher Evans